oslofjord-twin/OslofjordDB-API/README.md

 ` python3 db/scripts/dataToCsv_postgre.py `

 6. Before we build the docker image it can be smart to change the password in the Docker compose-file.
 The password will later be used to connect to the database.
-7. Create docker volumes using `docker create volume db_data`
-8. Run `docker compose up -d` to start the containers in a detached state.
+7. Run `docker compose up -d` to start the containers in a detached state.
 To check that the containers are up and running, you can run `docker ps`.

 ## TODO after all the container are started: